Traumatic brain injury treatment comes in a variety of forms.

 That’s why it is so important to get enough sleep after a concussion.
 Your brain is working extra hard to heal from your injury, and you need to let it do its job without distractions.

-If you are worried that it might be dangerous to fall asleep after a concussion, you should not be.
+If you think it might be dangerous to fall asleep after a concussion, do not worry.

-As long as your eyes are not dilated and you have already been checked out by a doctor for any serious complications, there’s no reason not to let yourself snooze.
+As long as your eyes are not dilated and your doctor has already checked for any serious complications, there’s no reason not to let yourself snooze.

 7. Practice Cognitive Rest

-When you’re not sleeping, you should be practicing something called cognitive rest.
+When you’re not sleeping, make sure you practice cognitive rest.

 Cognitive rest is essentially just avoiding mentally taxing activities like multi-tasking, driving, or heavy reading.